TuringLang/docs/README.md

 # Turing Tutorials

-This repository contains tutorial on the the universal probabilistic programming language **Turing**.
+This repository contains tutorials on the the universal probabilistic programming language **Turing**.